 - Also, despite being one of the main enemy species, the geth.
 In the infancy of their sapience, the quarians attempted to destroy them all simply for having become self-aware.
 Despite the situation, they remained almost depressingly cooperative and friendly to the quarians before the war over Rannoch broke out.
 Even afterwards, they are still more than willing to make peace, but are forced into siding with the Reapers in self-defense because the quarians are trying to exterminate them again.

 - Speaking of the quarians, whether you see them as committing unjustifiable genocide on the geth, or simply trying to stop them before they could turn against their masters in a spat of Wrong Genre Savvy, it's hard to deny that their current lives aren't easy.
 They live on a giant fleet, that has limited resources, and could be crippled by destroying the few liveships they get all their food from, are probably the biggest victims of Fantastic Racism in the series, seen as outcasts and troublemakers by the rest of the galaxy, are blamed for creating the geth (even though every single person actually involved in those events has been dead for centuries), are frequently enslaved, and must spend all their time in their environmental suits or become very sick and possibly die.

 - The drell.
 Even more of an endangered species then the quarians and would have gone extinct altogether if the hanar hadn't come to their aid.
-Unfortunately the environment of the hanar homeworld isn't compatible with drell biology, specifically there's a lot of water vapour in the atmosphere which in drell causes an incurable, progressive and ultimately fatal condition called Kepral's Syndrome which is their leading cause of death.
+Unfortunately the environment of the hanar homeworld isn't compatible with drell biology, specifically there's a lot of water vapor in the atmosphere which in drell causes an incurable, progressive and ultimately fatal condition called Kepral's Syndrome which is their leading cause of death.